Diverticulitis

 Diverticulitis services offered in The Woodlands, Shenandoah and Spring, TX

 Diverticulitis is a serious condition that occurs when tiny pouches in your intestine grow inflamed.
-At Premier General and Colorectal Surgery in Shenandoah, Texas, esteemed colorectal surgeon Junuk Kim, MD, FACS, offers boutique care for diverticulitis, including treatment of complications like abscesses and fistulas.
-Book your appointment online or call the office for expert colorectal care now.
+At Premier General and Colorectal Surgery in Shenandoah and Spring, Texas, esteemed colorectal surgeon Junuk Kim, MD, FACS, offers boutique care for diverticulitis, including treatment of complications like abscesses and fistulas.
+Book your appointment online or call the office nearest you for expert colorectal care now.

 Diverticulitis Q&A